MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_video_process_input_stream_arguments_0020.md

 ### -field ColorSpace

-The colorspace for the video processor input and reference surfaces as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.
+The color space for the video processor input and reference surfaces as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.

 ### -field FilterFlags